byu24/at.sc.db/README.md

 ### Mapping samples
 1. Specify the scRNAseq technique used for the sample in the metadata.CSV file.
 Dropseq and 10x Genomics utilizes different filtering methods.
 2. A whitelist should be placed in the `data` directory for the 10x Genomics samples.
 DropSeq generates whitelists *de novo*.
 Indicating the sample is Dropseq will trigger `map_dropseq.sh`.
 The sample code can be found within `mk_map.sh`
-3. Follow the sample `mk_map.sh` in the `src` directory to make individual file scripts that downloads each of the samples from NCBI.
+3. Follow the sample `mk_map.sh` in the `src/map` directory to make individual file scripts that downloads each of the samples from NCBI.
 This script saves time from having to manually download each raw data file.
 Change all directory files and paths to match the location on your local machine.
 Note: BBTools, STAR, and Drop-seq Tools are required to be installed beforehand.
 All scripts can be submitted using `launch_map.sh`.

 ## Analyze
 The last step is divided into three subsections: Process, Merge, and Analyze.
 Before proceeding, be sure to set up a Python environment with [UMAP](https://umap-learn.readthedocs.io/en/latest/).
 It is highly recommended to run these steps on a HPC as the computing steps require a lot of memory.